pmonks/for-science/README.md

 ### Developer Workflow

-The `for-science` source repository has two permanent branches: `main` and `dev`.  **All development must occur either in branch `dev`, or (preferably) in feature branches off of `dev`.**  All PRs must also be submitted against `dev`; the `main` branch is **only** updated from `dev` via PRs created by the core development team.
+The `for-science` source repository is expected to eventually have two permanent branches: `main` and `dev`.  **At that time, all development must occur either in branch `dev`, or (preferably) in feature branches off of `dev`.**  All PRs must also be submitted against `dev`; the `main` branch is **only** updated from `dev` via PRs created by the core development team.
 All other changes submitted to `main` will be rejected.

 This model allows otherwise unrelated changes to be batched up in the `dev` branch, integration tested there, and then released en masse to the `main` branch.
-The `main` branch is configured to auto-deploy to heroku, and therefore this branch must only contain tested, functioning code, and should not be updated too frequently.
+The `main` branch will eventually be configured to auto-deploy to a production environment, and therefore that branch must only contain tested, functioning code, and should not be updated too frequently.

 ## License